We believe that natural, unprocessed food with a clear provenance is the best and healthiest kind of food.

-Using the traditional method, we pour the mixture into cloth bags and hang them up to drain off the whey (mainly water and lactose).
+Using our very own unique straining method, we drain off the whey (mainly water and lactose).
 This leaves us with the luxurious creamy texture that we're looking for and we can now transfer the yoghurt to our filling machine.
 The finished pots are stacked and stored in our cold room where they dream of being released into the wild and meeting up with a nice fruit filling or nutty companion.

 Is your yoghurt pasteurised?

 Is your yoghurt suitable for my baby?